nLab

 • The method initiated by J.H.C.
 Whitehead was to approximate homotopy theory by models which analysed particular types of behaviour.
 One of his most widely followed models is that of stable homotopy theory.
 The opposite method was to find algebraic models of restricted classes of spaces, such as 2-types, or with cells in a small range of dimensions.
 H.-J. Baues has followed up many of the latter ideas.

 It is sensible to regard crossed complexes as giving a linear model of homotopy types.
-These crossed complexes are equivalent to strict globular -groupoids.
+These crossed complexes are equivalent to strict globular \infty-groupoids.
 Although these are restricted model of homotopy types, they are convenient in many aspects, because of the many analogies with the familiar chain complexes.

 (Conjecture) double crossed complexes capture the quadratic information on homotopy types, triple crossed complexes capture the cubic information, etc., etc.